HIGHLIGHTS FROM PAST DECADES

 First Abitur Graduation

-The John F. Kennedy School is accredited by the New England Association of Schools and Colleges.
+The John F. Kennedy School is accredited by the New England Association of Schools and Colleges (NEASC).

 The renovation and expansion of the school’s buildings begins, taking eight years to complete; Architect: Prof. Dipl.-Ing.
 Harald Deilmann